 It goes without saying that you can let nature take its course, but there are some things during the vegetative stage you can do to make sure that your plants produce bigger and more potent buds.

-Both low-stress training and Super Cropping involve bending down the branches, so the plant grows wider, instead of growing upwards.
+Low-stress training and Super Cropping involve bending down the branches so the plant grows wider instead of upwards.
 Be careful not to snap off the branches as you tie them down, especially with outdoor plants, to get bigger buds in the flowering stage.

-Not everyone feels the same way about more advanced outdoor growing techniques, such as pruning.
-However, there are many growers out there who believe that this technique is one of the best ways to achieve an optimal yield.
+While not everyone feels the same way about more advanced outdoor growing techniques, such as pruning, many growers believe this technique is one of the best ways to achieve an optimal yield.
 There are three pruning methods you can try:

 - Topping — cutting off the top of the plant makes it grow bushier and wider.

-- Fimming — This is similar to topping, however, here you just cut off a little bit of the top.
-It’s less traumatic than topping, and it increases cola yields.
+- Fimming — This is similar to topping; however, here, you just cut off a little bit of the top.
+It’s less traumatic than topping, and it increases the yields.